borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

-Let's say you've accidentally deleted a file and want to find the backup archive(s) containing it. `borgmatic list` provides a `--find` flag for exactly this purpose.
+Let's say you've accidentally deleted a file and want to find the backup archive(s) containing it. `borgmatic list` provides a `--find` flag for exactly this purpose (as of borgmatic 1.6.3).
 For instance, if you're looking for a `foo.txt`:

 ```bash
 borgmatic list --find foo.txt